dashrec/react-complite-guide/README.md

 This Repo Contains 17 Projects, starting From small and simple App to big and advanced ones.

 Included:

-react query
+- react query
-redux
+- redux
-context api
+- context api
-supabase
+- supabase
-lots of third party libraries
+- variety of third party libraries
-variety of style technologies
+- variety of style technologies
-and much more
+- and much more